sharminpathan/neuron-finding-in-calcium-imaging/README.md

 Challenges:
 ----------
-- It was difficult to come up with the possible image preprocessing techniques that could be applied.
+- It was difficult to come up with possible image preprocessing techniques that could be applied.
-- Understandind Calcium Imaging and related sciences.
+- Understanding Calcium Imaging and related sciences.